 - Picture perfect – pictures and videos receive a lot higher engagement in Facebook.
 They are more visually appealing and noticeable; therefore, they get liked and shared more often.

 - Rush hour – consider the times that you are posting on Facebook.
 Higher traffic times, i.e. when more people are online, produce better results.
 Some research shows this to be morning, noon, and night.
+Your page insights may help you identify the best time for your current audience.

 - Avoid imitators – Avoid third party applications which allow you to pre-schedule your posts.
 If you are using Facebook for business, then you should be utilizing a business page, which has the ability to pre-schedule built in.
 No need for services such as hootsuite or tweetdeck for Facebook.